-Charles A. Dake was elected Mayor of Edmond from 1893 to 1894 and took many early photographs of the landscape and its pioneers.
-Ironically, there are no known photographs of Edmond’s pictorial historian.
+Charles A. Dake was elected Mayor of Edmond from 1893 to 1894 and although he took many early photographs of the landscape and its pioneers, ironically, there are no known photographs of Edmond’s pictorial historian.
 Dake died in April 1899, ten years nearly to the day after the founding of the town.

 Burials in Gower Cemetery included an advanced group of “Americans of Color,” as an outgrowth of segregation.
 The first burial at Gower Cemetery occurred on November 20, 1896.